Undead Nightmare: Development

 Houser said that reviews of the base game had little impact on the development of Undead Nightmare, though the team used the smaller downloadable content packs and patches to add features that others wanted in the main game.
 "I don't think we ever saw the phrase 'what this game is missing is the supernatural, Houser recollected on the team's feedback and their interest in doing something that would not be expected by fans yet enjoyed nonetheless.
 "And that is part of what attracted us."
 The rapper Oh No made drum tracks for the expansion as preparation for his work on Grand Theft Auto V. Rockstar released Undead Nightmare on October 26, 2010.
 Rockstar's Dan Houser said that the team was satisfied with their results and how the Red Dead Redemption world and zombie theme supplemented each other's context and depth.

 A standalone retail disc release of Undead Nightmare followed in late November 2010.
 The release compiles the Undead Nightmare campaign with two smaller Red Dead Redemption download packs: "Legends and Killers" and "Liars and Cheats".
 "Legends and Killers" adds more multiplayer features, such as challenges and maps.
 "Liars and Cheats" adds multiplayer versions of the tabletop bar games featured in the game's single-player campaign.
 Since the base game and its expansion share the same multiplayer, Official Xbox Magazine described the standalone Undead Nightmare as the same as the original game save for having swapped its single-player campaign for a new one.
 Rockstar Games released an additional multiplayer download pack, "Myths and Mavericks", in September 2011, which included new multiplayer characters from the single-player story and new multiplayer locations.
 The game was released for the Nintendo Switch and PlayStation 4 on August 17, 2023, developed by Double Eleven.
 A physical release was released on October 13.
 The game was released for Windows on October 29, 2024.
-Versions for Android and iOS mobile devices (including via Netflix Games subscriptions), and for the Nintendo Switch 2, PlayStation 5, and Xbox Series X/S (developed by Double Eleven and Cast Iron Games), are scheduled for release on December 2, 2025.
+Versions for Android and iOS mobile devices (including via Netflix Games subscriptions), and for the Nintendo Switch 2, PlayStation 5, and Xbox Series X/S (developed by Double Eleven and Cast Iron Games), were released on December 2, 2025.